milospjanic/UniqueHaplotypeTestCAD/README.md

 # Examples

-If gene is not causal for the trait (CAD) it will not show correlation with the increased number of risk SNPs:
+By resolving the local haplotype structure the UniqueHaplotypeTestCAD might improve correlation of gene expression with the increased number of risk SNPs made by GeneCausalityTest.
+This is particularly evident

 ![alt text](https://github.com/milospjanic/GeneCausalityTestCAD/blob/master/test24.png)